jdferreira/data-processing-book/en/module3.md

     ```
 and then click on Execute SQL (play icon).

-8. Insert one metabolic pathway in the table:
+9. Insert one metabolic pathway in the table:

     a.
 Click on `Browse Data`, select the table `metabolic_pathways` and find the identifier (the id) and name of your favorite pathway.
     b.
 Next, select the table `my_pathways` and click on `New Record` and replace `NULL` by the id and name of your favorite pathway.
     c.
 Click on `Write Changes` to save the database.

-9. Click on `File`, then on `Export`, and finally on `Database to SQL file...`.
+10. Click on `File`, then on `Export`, and finally on `Database to SQL file...`.
+Make sure that you select all the tables in your database (click the `Select All` button) and click `OK`.
-Click `OK` and save as `database_metabolic_pathways.db.sql` in the previous folder.
+Save the file as `database_metabolic_pathways.db.sql` in the previous folder.

-10. Open the file `database_metabolic_pathways.db.sql` in a text editor (Notepad) and check how each pathway is now being stored.
+11. Open the file `database_metabolic_pathways.db.sql` in a text editor (Notepad) and check how each pathway is now being stored.